thomasschuerger/rationalj/README.md

 RationalJ is licensed under the Apache License 2.0.
 See file [LICENSE](LICENSE) for details.

+# Prerequisites

+Java 8 or later is required.

+# Dependencies

+No external dependencies are required.

 # Usage

-Rationals can be created as follows:
+Arbitrary Rationals can be created as follows:

 - `Rational.of(int numerator, int denominator)`
 - `Rational.of(long numerator, long denominator)`
 - `Rational.of(BigInteger numerator, BigInteger denominator)`
 - `Rational.of(String string)` (using "`<numerator>/<denominator>`", e.g. "`-431/214`")

-Integer Rationals are available via
+Integer Rationals can be created as follows:

 - `Rational.of(int integer)`
 - `Rational.of(long integer)`